Table of Contents

 A non-Cyprus tax resident company is only taxed on certain income from permanent establishments (PEs) within Cyprus, making it particularly favorable for SMEs and startups.
 Moreover, Cyprus is one of the jurisdictions with the lowest corporate tax rate in the European Union (12.5%).

 Furthermore, Cyprus offers a business-friendly environment that embraces business potential and development.

 The simplicity of opening and running a company in Cyprus is also worth a mention.
 Incorporating a company is normally low-cost and can be done within a few working days.

-Before the registration, you must determine the company’s business structure.
-It can be a Variable Capital Investment Company, Public Companies, Limited liability company by guarantee or Private Company Limited by Shares.
-Limited liability company is one of the most common types of business structure in Cyprus.
+Before registration, you must determine the company’s business structure.
+It can be a Variable Capital Investment Company, Public Companies, Limited liability company by guarantee, or Private Company Limited by Shares.
+A limited liability company is one of Cyprus’s most common types of businesses in Cyprus.

-There are four main steps to form a Cyprus company.
+There are four main steps to forming a Cyprus company.

 - Company type;

 Check your desired entity name if it is the unique name in the company registrar of Cyprus.
 The country will only accept a name that is different from other registered companies.